-How did I take my pictures to such a different level that I ended up deleting most of my instagram account and starting over?
+How did I improve my food pictures so dramatically that I ended up deleting most of my instagram account and starting over?
 Got noticed by brands, got asked to take pictures and make videos for them?

-And the picture you see above was even a runner up in a food photography contest!
+I even got to be a runner up twice in a food photography contest!

 You can look at my portfolio here.

-Here you see where I started and where I am now:
+Here you see where I started 2017 and where I was in 2020, and what I’m doing today:

 Here are my tips to take your food photography to the next level: